Who are the 'Big Six' energy suppliers?

 The energy watchdog stated: "It has been concluded that no evidence of the alleged market manipulation could be found and therefore that the interests of consumers have not been harmed."

-, and want to help do more to increase the competitiveness of the UK energy market, then it is certainly worth you having a look at one of the many smaller gas and electricity suppliers out there.
+If you are worried that you might not be getting the best energy deal from your gas and electricity supplier, and want to help do more to increase the competitiveness of the UK energy market, then it is certainly worth you having a look at one of the many smaller suppliers out there.

 Small energy suppliers

-often offer deals on par with, or in some cases cheaper than, the Big Bix, and so it is worth investigating them to see if you could make a saving on your energy bill, and increase your levels of customer satisfaction, with another company.
+often offer deals on par with, or in some cases cheaper than, the Big Six.
+It is worth investigating them to see if you could make a saving on your energy bill if you switch energy to one of them; you and increase your levels of customer satisfaction, with another company.